Aidar5/nattoeng/docs/source/exercises/01_exercises.rst

 *  Define the OS you want to use:

   * since all examples in the book are Linux-oriented (Debian), it is desirable to use it
-  * it is desirable to use a new virtual machine to safely experiment
+  * it is desirable to use a new virtual machine, so you can safely experiment

 *  Install Python 3.7.
 Verify that Python and pip are installed
 *  Create a virtual environment